-There’s an overwhelming amount of negative headlines circulating these days.
+There’s an overwhelming amount of headlines circulating these days.
 With so much going on, it can be difficult to make sense of what is actually happening in our industry, so we thought we’d share some positive updates from our corner of the universe here at Zype.

 We are working hard to continue innovating solutions that power these video services that are keeping the world connected.
 We’d like to share some trends we’ve been observing behind the scenes.

-In short, we’ve seen a huge increase in video consumption.
 The graph below represents the trend in video player impressions across all of our customers.
 These are unique requests for video players through Zype’s API.
 When a web page loads, or someone chooses a video on an app, a request is registered.

 You can see the stark contrast in growth from March to April in 2020 compared to 2019.
 The same period last year was relatively flat.
 As consumer behavior shifted quickly to more in-home viewing, the growth trend this year is obvious.
 This ramped up viewership has continued through April and we expect it to be durable for at least the next few months, if not for the foreseeable future due to structural change.

 Beyond video player management, we have seen continued growth across our Video API.
 An important part of our technology stack creates and manipulates video streams that sit behind video players.
 We generate manifests (like a container ship would have a manifest of goods, our manifests list out all the video chunks that go to the video platform or consumer player).
 These Video APIs service video players we manage, as well as third-party video players and platforms like Pluto TV and Roku directly.
 This area continues to grow as our customers are offering more video services to market, and viewers are engaging more.